metacpan/metacpan-cpan-extracted/distros/S/Sub-Middler/README.md

 Appends the middleware to the internal list for later linking.

+### append, add

+Alias for register

 ### link

 ```
-$object->link($last);
+$object->link($last,[@args]);
 ```

-Links together the registered middleware stored internally.
-Each middleware is intrinsically linked to the next middlware in the list.
+Links together the registered middleware in the sequence of addition.
+Each middleware is intrinsically linked to the next middleware in the list.
 The last middleware being linked to the `$last` argument, which must be a code ref.

-The `$last` code ref does not have to be strictly be middleware.
+The `$last` ref MUST be  a regular subroutine reference, acting as the 'kernel' as described in following sections.

 Calls `die` if `$last` is not a code ref.

+Any optional additional arguments `@args` are passed to this function are passed on to each 'maker' sub after the `$next` and `$index`, parameters.
+This gives an alternative approach to distributing configuration data to each item in the chain prior to runtime.
+It is up to each item's maker sub to store relevant passed values as they see fit.

 ## Creating Middleware

-To achieve low over head in linking middleware, functional programming techniques (higher order functions).
+To achieve low over head in linking middleware, functional programming techniques (higher order functions) are utilised.
 This also give the greatest flexibility to the middleware, as signatures are completely user defined.

 The trade off is that the middleware must be defined in a certain code structure.
 While this isn't difficult, it takes a minute to wrap your head around.

-### Middlware definition
+### Middlware Definition

 Middleware must be a subroutine (top/name) which returns a anonymous subroutine (maker), which also returns a anonymous subroutine to perform work (kernel).